ericpruitt/sshfsexec/README.md

     $ chmod +x ~/bin/sshfsexec/sshfsexec.py
     $ export PATH="$HOME/bin/sshfsexec:$PATH"

-When adjusting the `PATH` environment variable, make sure to update the login profile (generally `~/.profile`) to make sure `PATH` is setup automatically upon login.
+When adjusting the `PATH` environment variable, the login profile should also be edited (generally `~/.profile`) so `PATH` is setup automatically upon login.
 Once sshfsexec has been copied into a folder in `PATH`, create symlinks from sshfsexec for the commands that should be executed transparently on the remote systems.
 In the example below, `git` will be executed on remote systems when interacting with SSHFS volumes.

     $ cd ~/bin/sshfsexec
     $ ln -s sshfsexec.py git